 |White bass are easy to fish; anybody can do it with some basic knowledge.
 Photo copyright dwrcdc.nr.utah.gov|

-In early spring they swim upcurrent, out of the South's reservoirs and into its rivers, then its creeks.
+In early spring white bass swim upcurrent, out of the South's reservoirs and into its rivers, then its creeks.
 Their number is vast, a seemingly endless procession of fish that are silver in shade and streamlined in form.
 Their powerful tails push tirelessly against a flow that is oftentimes strong and swollen from late winter rains.

 Still, white bass doggedly nose up the tributaries, driven by the instinct to reproduce.
 First come the smaller males, looking for the right combination of depth and current where spawning can take place.
 Then follow the females, fat-bellied with roe and anxious to find a partner with which to share these fish's peculiar mating process.
 It is a true rite of the warming season.
 It is also a time when anglers can catch white bass until their muscles quiver from exhaustion.

 "I've had days when I've literally caught so many of 'em my arms ached," avows Bill Hoy of Fredonia, Tennessee.
 Hoy is quick to add, however, that this is one agony wherein ecstasy truly lies.
 "If you just like hooking and playing fish, it's hard to beat white bass when they're running.
 And another good thing: Methods and locations for doing this are simple; these fish are easy to catch.
 Anybody can do it with some basic know-how and tackle and a fair measure of persistence."